gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 where $$G$$ is the symmetry group and $$d$$ is the spatial dimension.

-This is a mathematical structure — group cohomology — that appears in topology and algebra, now classifying phases of matter.
+This is a mathematical structure, group cohomology, that appears in topology and algebra, now classifying phases of matter.

 **Topological order:**

 Beyond SPT phases:
-**topological order** —
+**topological order**,
 phases with long-range entanglement that cannot be described by any local order parameter or any SPT classification.